Detailed summary

 • A partitioned survival model (i.e. partitioned surival analysis)

-The models aimed to estimate the costs and benefits of cabolizumab plus nivolumab, compared against other 1L treatments, whilst also incorporating information on the subsequent treatment pathways.
+The models were used within the NICE appraisal to estimate the costs and benefits of cabozantinib plus nivolumab, compared against other 1L treatments, whilst also incorporating information on the subsequent treatment pathways.
 People in the models started on 1L treatment.
 The models ran with weekly cycles over a 40 year time horizon.
 Costs and outcomes were discounted at a rate of 3.5% per year.

 The committee preferred the state transition model as it allowed multiple treatment lines to be modelled in as much detail as possible (with a state transition model being more flexible and able to explore more uncertainties and alternative assumptions).